 All of these can be sold effectively using landing pages.
 In fact, even someone only attempting to build an email list can make a landing page to boost conversions.
 Whether it be a webinar registration or eBook sales page, the smaller guys are once again in need of beautiful landing pages.

-How I Chose and Tested the Best Landing Page Software
+How I Chose and Tested the Best Landing Page Builder

-Now that it's clear who should think about getting landing page software, let's take a look at the finalists we landed on when completing our research over the past few weeks:
+Now that it's clear who should think about getting landing page Builder, let's take a look at the finalists we landed on when completing our research over the past few weeks:

 Throughout my analysis, I actually started with dozens of landing page solutions.
 This way, I was able to whittle down the playing field and uncover the true outliers.
 I acted as if I had never seen any of the tools before, therefore, making my views more unbiased.
 I wanted to come into the review as a new customer, only taking in the features as I would use them for my own personal use.